 - All members of the school community should feel able to raise or report any concerns about children's safety or potential failures in the school safeguarding regime.
 The school has a complaints procedure available to parents, pupils and members of staff and visitors who wish to report concerns or complaints.
-This can be found on our school website. - Whilst we encourage members of our community to report concerns and complaints directly to us, we recognise this may not always be possible.
-Children and adults who have experienced abuse in education can contact the NSPCC 'Report Abuse in Education' helpline on 0800 136 663 or via email: help@nspcc.org.uk - Staff can also access the NSPCC whistleblowing helpline if they do not feel able to raise concerns regarding child protection failures internally. - Staff can call 0800 028 0285 (8:00 AM to 8:00 PM Monday to Friday) or email help@nspcc.org.uk. - The leadership team at West Borough Primary School will take all concerns and whistleblowing reports seriously, and all complaints will be considered and responded to in line with the relevant and appropriate process. - Anything that constitutes an allegation against a member of staff or volunteer will be dealt with in line with section 8 of this policy.
+This can be found on SharePoint (staff access only) and on the school web site. - Whilst we encourage members of our community to report concerns and complaints directly to us, we recognise this may not always be possible.
+Children and adults who have experienced abuse in education can contact the NSPCC 'Report Abuse in Education' helpline on 0800 136 663 or via email: help@nspcc.org.uk - Staff can also access the NSPCC whistleblowing helpline if they do not feel able to raise concerns regarding child protection failures internally. - o Staff can call 0800 028 0285 (8:00 AM to 8:00 PM Monday to Friday) or email help@nspcc.org.uk. - The leadership team at Lady Joanna Thornhill (Endowed) Primary School will take all concerns and whistleblowing reports seriously, and all complaints will be considered and responded to in line with the relevant and appropriate process. - Anything that constitutes an allegation against a member of staff or volunteer will be dealt with in line with section 8 of this policy.